dfuse-io/dfuse-eosio/README.md

 go get github.com/GeertJohan/go.rice/rice
 ```

-_Please note that if you're getting yarn dependency warnings while running the `yarn install && yarn build` commands below, you can normally safely ignore those and move forward with the installation._
+_Please note that if you're getting yarn dependency warnings while running the `yarn install && yarn build` commands below, you can normally safely ignore those and move forward with the installation.
+If you're getting an error while installing and/or compiling, see [TROUBLESHOOTING.md](TROUBLESHOOTING.md)._

 ```
 # clone the dfuse-eosio repo